Increase comfort and lower energy bills with these expert tips

 Plant some trees — According to the Arbor Day Foundation, large deciduous trees (maple, oak, elm, birch) planted on the east, west and northwest sides of a house not only provide cooling shade, but can also reduce summer air conditioning costs by up to 35 percent.

 Understand your insulation needs — According to a recent survey, 46 million homes in the US lack proper insulation.
 That translates to higher energy bills and uncomfortable residents.
-Lucky for you we have a new Insulation Selector Tool to help you better understand your insulation needs.
-Answer a few questions about your climate, budget and comfort priorities and the Insulation Selector Tool will recommend a personalized selection of insulation solutions.
-The tool considers a wide range of variables that impact comfort, including creating consistent indoor temperatures, helping reduce family allergies, controlling moisture and mold, and providing noise control.
+Lucky for you we have a new Insulation Calculator to help you better understand your insulation needs.

 Making positive changes to improve our home’s efficiency and comfort-level offers benefits year round so, it really doesn’t have to be a seasonal decision, but sometimes it’s nice to have a reminder.
 Hummmmmm…

 Really want to lower those energy-bills this summer?
 Take the Insulation Selector Quiz for a customized insulation solution based on your family’s needs.